+(1995: renovated 2021)

-(1995; renovated 2021) The building is a one-story building, over 11,000 gross square feet.
-Previously known as the Bookstore, the building will be converted into a Conference Center composed of a large and small meeting rooms that will provide open seating for informal collaboration and a lounge.
-The building is also home to the Barnegat Bay Partnership and will have an interactive and passive display in the Center's lobby depicting the importance of preserving New Jersey land and water resources through education and awareness with the assistance from OCC students.
+The Conference Center is a one-story building, over 11,000 gross square feet.
+Formerly the campus bookstore, the building is now composed of large and small meeting rooms with open seating for informal collaboration and a lounge.
+The building is also home to the Barnegat Bay Partnership.